 Food and drinks are not allowed outside the dining hall without faculty permission.
+Drinks brought in from home should have screw top lids.

 Medication

 Every student must have a notification card on file in the nurse's office in order to receive Tylenol, Advil, Tums, etc. Any student who needs to take a non-prescription medication can leave it with the school nurse in a resealable bag with name and directions written on the front of the bag.
 If prescription medication is needed during school hours, a Medication Prescription Authorization must be completed and given to the school nurse.
 These forms are located in the nurse's office or the main office.